ryrob30/mobile-services.en/help/using/dps/dps-banner-metrics.md

 # Banner Metrics {#banner-metrics}

 The **[!UICONTROL Banner Metrics]** report displays a sunburst visualization for your existing data.
-This report is only available to DPS customers.
+This report is only available to Digital Publishing Suite (DPS) customers.

  ![](assets/dps_banner_name.png)